JermineHu/docker-opencv/README.md

 # docker-opencv

-This repository contains the x86_64, armhf, and arm64 architecture images of Ubuntu and Alpine distributions, including opencv3.4.1 and python3.6 .
+This repository contains the x86_64, armhf, and aarch64 architecture images of Ubuntu and Alpine distributions, including opencv3.4.1 and python3.6 and aarch64-tensorflow-1.5.

-It's very convenient to use raspberry pie, server or local to develop interesting programs with Python and OpenCV.
+It's very convenient to use raspberry pie, server or local to develop interesting programs with Python and OpenCV and tensorflow.
 You only need to take corresponding images.

 ## How to use it ？